 In order to use funds in the loan process, the source of any funds appearing on bank statements in the last 60 days must be verified.
-The lender will request documentation to show where the funds came from and how they got into your account – i.e. by check, wire transfer, etc.
+The lender will request documentation to show where the funds came from and how they got into your account, whether it be by check, wire transfer, or other ways.

 Disallowed Down Payment Funds

 Many borrowers accumulate funds and do not deposit them into a bank account or receive gifts of cash from others that have not been deposited.
 These are instances in which those funds will not be allowed to be used for the home purchase.
 If you have funds held in cash and anticipate buying a home, it is important to deposit them into a banking institution at least 60 days before beginning the mortgage application process.

 Gifts from Family for the Down Payment

 Gifts from family members are acceptable sources of funds as long as they can be verified.
 This is often a sensitive subject as family members will be required to show bank statements or documentation to show where the funds came from.

 We also tell our borrowers to limit the movement of funds from one account to another as this just adds to the documentation that must be provided to show the movement of funds among accounts.